 As a parent, I hoped it wouldn’t happen, but it did.
-Screens have invaded the minds of my two girls, and I needed to get control over it.
+Screens have invaded my two girls’ minds, and I needed to get control over it.
 Since my kids switch between a few devices and types, I needed to use a combination of things to reign this in.
 Here is what I was up against:

-- Mobile Phones – My kids both have mobile phone devices from Republic Wireless.
-That means they can use either mobile data plans or WiFi to access the internet.
+- Mobile Phones – My kids both have mobile phone devices that use Google Fi.
+That means they can use mobile data plans or WiFi to access the internet.
 I needed to be able to control the apps they use, the time of day they can use them, the websites they visit, and be able to update the time they can use these devices as needed, such as when the schedule changes temporarily or to reward good behavior.
 The problem is controlling both Mobile network access and WiFi.

 - Amazon Kindle Fire Tablets – The cost of the Amazon Kindle Fire Tablets is so low (especially on Amazon Prime Day and Black Friday or if you get a refurbished unit) that we got one for each of them.
 They also got Amazon Freetime Unlimited for Kids so they do lots of reading on the devices.
 But they also spend time doing other things including using some educational apps that I recommend anytime, and some not-so-educational things, like watching Rhett and Link videos on YouTube.

 - Chromebooks-I LOVE Chromebooks in case you were wondering.
 They are quick, virus-free, and reliably do what they are designed to do–run a chrome web browser and Google Docs.
 Unfortunately, the parental control options are quite limited, so this required some thought.